Learning about Epilepsy

 This is an opinion of a young person and does not necessarily reflect the opinion of SpunOut.ie.
 It is one person's experience and may be different for you.
 If you'd like to write something for SpunOut.ie please contact email@example.com.

-International Epilepsy Day (12th February) reminds us that it is imperative for us all to learn some new information on just what exactly epilepsy is, how many people in the country this condition affects, and why we need to raise awareness on it.
+International Epilepsy Day (the second Monday in February) reminds us that it is imperative for us all to learn some new information on just what exactly epilepsy is, how many people in the country this condition affects, and why we need to raise awareness on it.
 As a student nurse, I want to learn more about the needs of individuals and their families or peers whose life have been affected and changed by epilepsy.

 It is estimated that 50 million people in this world are living with epilepsy.
 To have epilepsy is to have a tendency to have recurring seizures.
 A seizure is when sudden bursts of profound electrical activity in the brain causes a temporary disruption to the normal working of the brain.
 This means that the brain’s messages become mixed up, leading to the onset of many different types of seizure occurring.